 5) The probationer should be prepared to submit to drug testing or bodily search whenever reporting.

 6) All payments are to be made at the reception window and all receipts should be kept.
-Payments can only be accepted in the form of a money order or cashier’s check payable to: Palo Pinto CSCD.
-No personal checks, cash or credit/debit cards.
+Payments can only be accepted in the form of a money order or cashier’s check payable to: Palo Pinto CSCD or by credit/debit card in the name of the payee.
+No personal checks or cash are accepted, per TDCJ-CJAD regulations.

 7) Probationers are to dress appropriately when reporting; otherwise, their officer will direct them to leave and return appropriately attired, and their report will not be accepted until then.